felix-mueller/camunda-docs-static/get-started/content/language-agnostic/deploy.md

     name: "Deploy the Process"
     parent: "get-started-language-agnostic"
     identifier: "get-started-language-agnostic-deploy"
-    pre: "Deploy the Process to Camunda.
-Test the BPMN 2.0 Process with Tasklist and Cockpit."
+    pre: "Deploy the Process to Camunda and start process instances."

 ---